The Incensed Professor

 July 18, 2019 // 0 Comments

 I decided to take a musical tour of Vienna, Prague, and Leipzig (for the Bach Festival), followed by a couple of weeks at my club in London.
-As I wanted to blog the trip, I thought it would be fun to write about going first class to compare it
+As I wanted to blog the trip, I

 [Read More]